Updated from the archives with new photos, first posted in 2008 when Elise’s mom was 73, she’s now 82. Happy Mother’s Day!

 8. Use a separate cutting board for cutting poultry, and wash thoroughly everything that the raw poultry touches – your hands, counter, knives, cutting board – after you’re done.

-10. Eat fish the day you buy it and keep it cold before you cook it.
+10. Eat fresh fish the day you buy it and keep it cold before you cook it.
 Fish is best when very fresh.

 11. If you want your meat to brown, don’t stir it, and don’t crowd the pan.
 Just let it sit there in the hot pan, until it is browned on one side.
 Then stir, or flip.

 12. Buy and use a pressure cooker.
 Don’t be afraid of them.
 The new ones have all these great safety features.
-You’ll save plenty of time cooking with a pressure cooker, especially when cooking artichokes or dry beans.
+You’ll save plenty of time cooking with a pressure cooker, especially when cooking dry beans.

 13. Vary your meals from day to day.
 If you have chicken for dinner one day, have pork, beef, or fish the next.
 Do not eat the same foods every day.
 Our bodies are designed for variety.